gcxchange-gcechange/doc-career-marketplace-setup/README.md

 ### PnP - Search Box

-- Add the web part to the page.
-No configuration needed.
+1. Add the web part to the page.
+2. Enable `Reset query on clear` option.

 ### Advanced Search Web Part